 On Data Room Plus ($349/month), you add group visitor permissions for managing multiple parties efficiently, full audit logs for every action taken in the room, and capacity for up to 4,000 assets per data room - suitable for complex due diligence with heavy document loads.

-Ellty works well when you need a clean, fast setup for a fundraising round or a focused due diligence process.
+Ellty works well when you need a clean, fast setup for sharing a core set of documents like a pitch deck, financial model, and supporting materials with multiple stakeholders in a structured way.
 It's not built for massive M&A transactions involving hundreds of parties and terabytes of data.
 If that's your scenario, you'll likely need an enterprise VDR.
-But for most early-stage founders, it's the right fit without the enterprise overhead.
+But for most businesses, it's the right fit without the enterprise overhead.

 Not all platforms are equally transparent about their security setup.
 When you're evaluating a VDR, here are the questions worth asking: